824728350/Zodiac/README.md

 sudo python3 -u SMTSummarize.py --conrol_index 1 --direction True >output5 2>output6
 ```

-By the end of this pipeline, you should be able to see a set of validated azurerm_application_gateway checks at the end of `testFiles/validedFile1.json`.
+By the end of this pipeline, you should be able to see a set of new validated checks at the end of `testFiles/validatedFile1.json`.

 ## Citation